cran/datasailr/README.md

-## Grammar of Sailr
+## Grammar of Sailr script

-Sailr is specially intended for use of data manipulation.
+Sailr script is specially intended for use of data manipulation.
 From the programming language view, the functionality is not enough and is not a general-purpose programming language, but you can write instructions and manipulate data in an intuitive way.
-For SAS(*) software users, the grammer of Sailr is relatively easy to understand.
+For SAS(*) software users, the grammer of Sailr script is relatively easy to understand.
 Differences are mentioned later in this README.

 (*) SAS is the world's largest privately held software company.
 SAS provides SAS softwares which are used by professional data analysis users.

-### [IMPORTANT] Variables & Assignment operation [MUST READ]
+### Variables & Assignment operation [IMPORTANT]

-* Variables in Sailr and variables in statistics
+* Variables in Sailr script and variables in statistics

 In general-purpose programming language, variables usually mean identifiers to point to some memory or some objects.
 However in statistics, dataset column names are usually called variables.
-Sailr follows the statistics way because it is designed not for general-purpose programming language, but is designed for processing dataset.
+Sailr script follows the statistics way because it is designed not for general-purpose programming language, but is designed for processing dataset.
 Variables in codes correspond to the column with the same name.

 (e.g.) The following code print the value of column X.